angdraug/barley/README.md

 Barley build script combines a minimum base Debian system with Linux kernel and systemd-nspawn into a Seed initramfs image.
 Barley Sower serves the Seed image using PXE network boot protocol.
-Barley Seed skips the pivot step of Linux boot process and runs systemd and the rest of the OS directly from rootfs.
+Barley Seed skips the pivot step of Linux boot process and runs systemd and the rest of the OS directly from rootfs in RAM.

 Every reboot provisions the latest OS image, and the entire boot/provision sequence takes approximately 10s from initiating network boot to accepting SSH